What is disability?

 To request and register for academic accommodations for the first time, please follow the process below:

-- If your request is approved, you can then request accommodation letters on the Moses CSD’s Online Portal to have your accommodation letters sent to your professors.
+- If your request is approved, you can then request accommodation letters on the Moses Center’s Online Portal to have your accommodation letters sent to your professors.

 - If you are approved for exam accommodations, you can request exam accommodations by filling out the Exam Accommodations Request Form.
 (Spring 2020 Only: Students taking virtual exams should consult with your professor directly to arrange a virtual proctoring on Examity.)